mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 ### Performance enhancements: smoother scrolling and expanding rows

-The Data Grid received significant performance improvements in MUI X v6, particularly concerning the data grid's scrolling efficiency and the expansion of children's rows.
+The Data Grid received significant performance improvements in MUI X v6, particularly concerning its scrolling efficiency and the expansion of child rows.

 These performance upgrades are part of our ongoing commitment to provide end-users with a superior experience.
 We always strive to ensure that MUI X remains performant and efficient, particularly when dealing with large and complex data.